-(18) Baird UK
+(20) Baird UK

 The Company reports the results of its investment in Baird UK using the equity method of accounting.
-At December 31, 2019 and 2018, the Company's investment in Baird UK was \$19,823 and \$22,671 respectively, and is included in Other Assets on the Consolidated Statements of Financial Condition.
-Additionally, the Company received a dividend from Baird UK of \$2,126 and \$16,117 in 2019 and 2018, respectively.
+At December 31, 2020 and 2019, the Company's investment in Baird UK was \$18,738 and \$19,823 respectively, and is included in Other Assets on the Consolidated Statements of Financial Condition.
+Additionally, the Company received a dividend from Baird UK of \$2,126 in 2019 and did not received a dividend in 2020.

-(19) Legal Commitments and Contingencies
+(21) Legal Commitments and Contingencies

 The Company is involved in legal actions from time to time that are incidental to its securities business, including without limitation, client complaints and arbitrations, employment related disputes, regulatory investigations and proceedings, securities class action claims arising from underwriting activity, and claims brought against the Company in connection with its recruitment of associates from other firms.
 The Company has established reserves against such contingencies.
 Based on its understanding of the facts and the advice of legal counsel, management believes that resolution of these various actions will not result, after taking into account the reserves, in any material adverse effect on the financial condition of the Company.
-As of December 31, 2019, the estimated aggregate range of possible loss related to these matters is from \$0 to \$9,000 in excess of the accrued reserve.
-As of December 31, 2018, the estimated aggregate range of possible loss related to these matters was from \$0 to \$2,700 in excess of the amount the Company has reserved.
+As of December 31, 2020, the estimated aggregate range of possible loss related to these matters is from \$0 to \$8,000 in excess of the accrued reserve.
+As of December 31, 2019, the estimated aggregate range of possible loss related to these matters was from \$0 to \$9,000 in excess of the amount the Company has reserved.